AryanRai/RGBeatz/README.md

 # RGBeatz
 -This is the Arduino code for RGBeatz

 -RGBeatz is an open source project for controlling addressable RGB strips using a NODEMCU which is connected to the internet over wifi

--It uses google firebase realtime database to communicate between the app and the MCU -It also has a real cool music reactive feature which is where the Beatz part of RGBeatz comes in -It reacts to music from your currently playing track on Spotify using the Spotify audio analytics api(no microphones involved)
+-It uses google firebase realtime database to communicate between the app and the MCU

+-It also has a real cool music reactive feature which is where the Beatz part of RGBeatz comes in

+-It reacts to music from your currently playing track on Spotify using the Spotify audio analytics api(no microphones involved)

--Supports 5 RGB patterns more on the way (20 more) -Ota update support is on its way
+-Supports 5 RGB patterns more on the way (20 more)

+-Ota update support is on its way

--uses google account to login u in and associates data with account
+-Uses google account to login u in and associates data with account